IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_validation.rst

     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  revalidate_if_validated (False, bool, None)
+  environment_variables (False, list, None)
-    If the version should be revalidated if it is already validated.
+    Environment variables to include in the schematics workspace.

   mark_version_consumable (False, bool, None)
     If the version should be marked as consumable or "ready to share".

-  schematics (False, list, None)
-    Other values to pass to the schematics workspace.

   id (False, str, None)